My Boyfriend Broke Up With Me: Rediscovering Yourself When Your Relationship Ends

 Beef Up Your Social Life

-It's very common for women to become consumed in their relationship and with their significant other.
-This often leads to the neglect of their friends and family in favor of spending time with their boyfriend.
+It's very common for people to become consumed by their relationship and with their significant other.
+This often leads to the neglect of friends and family in favor of spending time with their partner.
 Once your relationship ends, even if you may be apprehensive about trying to reconnect with some of your friends or family, we highly encourage you to make the first move and try to regain your previous social life.

 Take Care Of Yourself And Your Surroundings